kriss3/Udemy_ReactPlaygroud/README.md

 - Experimenting with different strategies for component decomposition.
 - Component development.
 - Bootstrap or Tailwind.
 - Managing the state.
 From props to passing down the top context api.smtp.com up until advanced liberal like Redux.
+- Next step, NetNinja.
+Get familiar with react outside of npx create-react-app...

 ## Available Scripts